socialray/makahiki-ktuh/doc/predicates.rst

 Supported Predicates
 ====================

-The page provides a reference guide to the supported predicates that could be used in evaulating conditions such as unlocking smartgrid levels, actions, quests, badges etc.
+This section documents the predicates available for evaluating conditions such as unlocking smartgrid levels, actions, quests, badges etc.

 .. note::  This documentation is extracted automatically from the predicate definition source